M08-Unit 3 Monitor a load balancer resource using Azure Monitor

 -

-On the Azure portal home page, select All services, then in the search box at the top of the page type Log Analytics, and select Log Analytics workspaces from the filtered list.
+On the Azure portal home page, select All services, then in the search box at the top of the page enter Log Analytics, and select Log Analytics workspaces from the filtered list.

 -